8 Fitting Models

 • Explain the Machine Learning concepts such as overfitting, flexible and restrictive models, and the bias-variance trade off.

-• Explain the purpose of training and test data sets for comparing models.
+• Explain the purpose of training, validation, and test data sets for comparing models.

 • Explain the role of prediction error when comparing models.